senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ## Interactions

-This section introduces the interaction features in Sencha Touch chart package.
+This section introduces the interaction features in the Sencha Touch Chart package.
-By taking advantage of these features, you can create highly interactive charts that enables users to visualize and navigate complex data sets.
+By taking advantage of these features, you can create highly interactive charts that enable users to visualize and navigate complex data sets.

 ### A Great Mobile Chart User Experience